Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Numerical analysis

 The boundary condition at $E=E_{\max}$ takes the form

-The condition \eqref{eq:allowance_PDE_bd2} follows from the fact that, as soon as the cumulative emissions surpass the cap, every additional tonne of CO$_2$ is penalised at a rate $\pi$ at time $T$.
+The condition \eqref{eq:allowance_PDE_bd2} follows from the fact that, as soon as the cumulative emissions surpass the cap, every additional tonne of CO$_2$ is penalized at a rate $\Pi$ at time $T$.

 The numerical results are displayed in Figure \ref{fig:allvalsurf_one_cp}.
 At time $t=T/2$, the allowance price depends on the cumulative emissions to date and the current level of demand, as shown in Figure \ref{fig:allvalsurf_one_cp_t1}.
 For each fixed level of emissions $E=E_{T/2}$, $\alpha(T/2,D,E_{T/2})$ is increasing in $D$.
-This makes intuitive sense, since for higher levels of demand, the corresponding market emissions rate is greater and consequently it is more likely that the cap will be reached.
+This makes intuitive sense, since for higher levels of demand, the corresponding market emissions rate is greater, and consequently it is more likely that the cap will be reached.
 Similarly, fixing $D=D_{T/2}$ results in $\alpha(T/2,D_{T/2},E)$ being an increasing function of $E$.
 In particular, we can think of the current level of cumulative emissions determining an interval for the allowance price and the demand for electricity setting the exact price within this interval.
-Further, we notice that the allowance price equals the discounted penalty, if cumulative emissions exceed the cap.
+Further, we notice that the allowance price equals the discounted penalty if cumulative emissions exceed the cap.
 At the end of the compliance period, $\alpha$ is given by the terminal condition \eqref{eq:allowance_terminal_cnd}.
 Figure \ref{fig:allvalsurf_one_cp_tT} reflects the digital nature of the price at this time and its independence of $D$.

-\subsubsection{Multiple Compliance Periods --- Banking and Withdrawal}
+\subsubsection{Multiple compliance periods: Banking and withdrawal}

 We illustrate the framework introduced in this section for the case of two consecutive compliance periods.
-We determine the prices of the first and second period allowance certificate as functions of demand and cumulative emissions.
-For $i=2$, we solve the partial differential equation \eqref{eq:allowance_PDE_multiple_cp} with the terminal condition $\phi_2$ given by \eqref{eq:allowance_terminal_cnd_second_cp_BW}.
+We determine the prices of the first- and second-period allowance certificates as functions of demand and cumulative emissions.
+For $i=2$, we solve the PDE \eqref{eq:allowance_PDE_multiple_cp} with the terminal condition $\phi_2$ given by \eqref{eq:allowance_terminal_cnd_second_cp_BW}.
 Further, the boundary condition at $E=E_{\max}$ takes the form